 If you would like to brush up on your writing skills before testing, you can access several resources.
 Just click the links below:

-All Nursing, Biology (including Pre-Med), Chemistry, and Public Health majors will probably need to take the Chemistry placement test so we will know which chemistry course is the right one for you.
+All Nursing, Biology (including Pre-Med), Chemistry, Health Science, and Public Health majors will need to take the Chemistry placement test so we will know which chemistry course is the right one for you.
 (If you are Undeclared but considering one of those majors, you would also be wise to take the test.)
 If you have taken a chemistry course for college credit and passed with a 'C' or higher, you probably will not need to take the test.

 NOTE: If you did not take chemistry in high school or if you have not taken a chemistry course for a few years, you may choose to be placed into Chem 1500 Introduction to Chemistry rather than taking the Chemistry placement test.